joshukraine/ofreport.com/content/articles/2019-12-13-fall-family-photos.md

 author: "Joshua Steele"
 cover: "https://res.cloudinary.com/dnkvsijzu/image/upload/v1576234307/OFReport/2019-12-13-fall-family-photos/fall-family-cover-12-6_wfjp7q.jpg"
 caption: >
-  We still don't have a new "official" family photo since Mia's arrival, but this impromptu shot in the living turned out pretty nicely!
+  We still don't have a new "official" family photo since Mia's arrival, but this impromptu shot in the living room turned out pretty nicely!
 Clockwise from the top: Joshua, Kelsie, Mia (4 mos.), Rebekah (11), Abigail (14), Macie (dog), Hosanna (9), David (2), Kathryn (4).
 preview: >
   It's true, fall is nearly over.
 All the more reason to share some of the photos we've snapped over the past couple of months!
 We'll have a newsletter coming out soon, but in the meantime, here are a handful of memories from our life in L'viv.
 tags: